Where do you get a marriage license?

 How much does it cost?

-If the marriage license is issued by a town or city clerk in New York State outside of New York City, it costs $40.
-If it is issued by the City Clerk of the City of New York, it costs $35.
+If a town or city clerk in New York State outside of New York City issues the marriage license, it costs $40.
+If the City Clerk of the City of New York issues it, it costs $35.
 The fee in either case includes the issuance of a Certificate of Marriage Registration.
-This certificate is automatically sent by the issuing clerk to the applicants within 15 days after the completed license is returned by the officiant (person who performs the marriage ceremony).
+The issuing clerk automatically sends this certificate to the applicants within 15 days after the completed license is returned by the officiant (person who performs the marriage ceremony).
 It serves as notice that a record of the marriage is on file.
 Couples who do not receive a Certificate of Marriage Registration within four weeks of the wedding should contact the town or city clerk who issued the license.

 Is a premarital physical exam required?